DonkeyKong/Silvanus/readme.md

 - 5v power supply for RPi
 - 12v power supply for pump

 The Raspberry Pi relay hat is rated to control AC power up to 250V / 10A or DC power up to 30V / 5A.
-This means you can turn on and off grow lights by running the the hot lead of their hot AC line straight through the a relay.
+This means you can turn on and off grow lights by running the the hot lead of their AC power supply straight through the a relay.
 The same goes for the water pump.
 Simply run one of its power lines through a relay to control it.

-The rest of the hardware is at your discretion how it's wired, what housing to use, etc. My reference setup uses a large junction box.
+The rest of the hardware is at your discretion how it's wired, what housing to use, etc. My reference setup uses a large junction box as an enclosure and a 10A fused power switch for safety.

 ## Hardware Setup